danielpeter/teaching-computational-geophysics/README.md

 | 21 - finite-volume method - wave equation 2 | [![Lecture - 21](https://img.youtube.com/vi/GjabyTO6LCs/0.jpg)](https://youtu.be/GjabyTO6LCs) |

-that's all for this semester.
-quite embarrassing, i'm speaking very slowly and keep saying "basically" :) but hope you find some interesting pieces.
+that's all. the videos are quite embarrassing, i'm speaking very slowly and keep saying "basically" :) but I hope you find some interesting bits and pieces.